theheking/babs-rna-seq/practical_overview/Week5_Alignment.md

         $ gunzip Homo_sapiens.GRCh38.109.gtf.gz

+First we must load kallisto to our session using `module load` as this is not installed.

+        $ module load kallisto

 Next run the indexing command.
 This prepares the transcriptome so that we can pseudoalign reads to it.